Dart-o-s/aos_fc/plan.md

     [ ] OPEN known cards are not moved to higher boxes yet

     [ ] Memory like game based on this cards
         - place a set of cards double with opposing sides

+    [ ] Figure how to load/write from assets

 ## probably usable in Storybook
 https://github.com/ChristopherA/iambic-mnemonic/blob/master/word-lists/README.md